Kim-Neuroscience-Lab/mapseq_processing_kimlab/README.md

 ## EXE Installation (Windows Only)

+1. Download and [install Git](https://gitforwindows.org/) if not already installed.

-1. Download the most recent Setup_Wizard.exe from the [releases page](https://github.com/Kim-Neuroscience-Lab/mapseq_processing_kimlab/releases).
+2. Download the most recent Setup_Wizard.exe from the [releases page](https://github.com/Kim-Neuroscience-Lab/mapseq_processing_kimlab/releases).

-2. Run the file and wait for it to complete the installation (Default location is the user directory).
+3. Run the file and wait for it to complete the installation (Default location is the user directory).

 ## CLI Installation